The Digestive Process: What Does the Small Intestine Do?

 The lowest part of your small intestine is the ileum.
 This is where the final parts of digestive absorption take place.
 The ileum absorbs bile acids, fluid, and vitamin B-12.
 Finger-shaped structures called villi line the entire small intestine.
 They help absorb nutrients.

 Contractions move food through your small intestine.
 After you eat a meal, your small intestine contracts in a random, unsynchronized manner.
 Food moves back and forth and mixes with digestive juices.
 Then stronger, wave-like contractions push the food farther down your digestive system.
 These movements are known as peristalsis.
 Your enteric nervous system controls the movements in your small intestine.
 This is a network of nerves that runs from your esophagus to your anus.

 After food leaves your small intestine, contractions push any food that remains in your digestive tract into your large intestine.
 Water, minerals, and any nutrients are then absorbed from your food.
-The leftover waste is changed into a bowel movement.
+The leftover waste is formed into a bowel movement.